Circular Economy Camps

 Learner Takeaways: Hands-on STEM skills, robotics and 3D design, problem-solving for sustainability, public speaking, and circular economy education.

 Older campers explore ecosystem health, soil science, composting, aquaponics, and pollinator habitats.
 They design and build sustainable systems, learning how to recirculate organic waste and protect ecosystems.
-The week concludes with the Waste to Wonderful: Ecology Exhibit, highlighting innovative solutions for environmental stewardship.
+The week concludes with the Ecology Showcase, highlighting innovative solutions for environmental stewardship.

 Highlights: